-As of June 1, we are serving 20 households, and nine additional households are searching for a unit.
+As of July 1, we are serving 24 households, and eight additional households are searching for a unit.
 There is enough rental assistance funding to serve more than 40 households for the remainder of the grant term.
-We will be able to put additional resources into this program after we receive the HRA Tax Levy funding in July.
+We will be able to put additional resources into the administration of this program now that we have received first half of the HRA Tax Levy.

-Households are from Becker (1), Clay (13), Douglas (2), Pope (1), Otter Tail (2), and Wilkin (1) Counties.
+Households are from Becker (2), Clay (15), Douglas (2), Pope (1), Otter Tail (2), Stevens (1), and Wilkin (1) Counties.
 Two households have moved into Fieldcrest and are receiving Homework Starts with Home services through CAPLP.
 CAPLP has an on-site office at Fieldcrest.